9 Tips For a Fabulous Flower Garden When Transitioning to Fall

 scarecrow on vintage bike in garden pathway

-It’s these little moments of charm that make an autumn garden feel special.
+These are the small moments of charm that make an autumn garden feel cared for, not just left to fade.

 pumpkins and fall annuals on green vintage chair

-I don’t have a traditional front porch, but my greenhouse porch fills in nicely this time of year.
+I don’t have a traditional front porch, but the greenhouse porch fills in beautifully this time of year.
+A few easy updates:

 scarecrow and fall planters on greenhouse porch